Dayparting on Amazon: When to Run Your Book Ads for Peak Performance

 Dayparting — also called ad scheduling — means adjusting when your ads run or how aggressively they bid based on the time of day or day of the week.

 On Amazon, dayparting is implemented differently than on Google or Facebook.
 Amazon’s ad console does not have a native hourly scheduling interface for most campaign types.
-The practical implementation for most sellers involves:
+The practical implementation for most authors involves:

 The native tools are limited.
 Serious dayparting usually requires either a third-party management platform or API-based automation.